HernanFAR/vslices-framework/README.md

 That means when we release v6, only v6 will be supported and will get security updates or bug fixes, and v5 backwards will no longer get security updates.

+## How to contribute
+If you want to make contributions to the framework, you must follow the framework convetions.
+This is detailed [here](how%20to%20contribute.md)

 ## Support VSlices development
 First of all, thanks so much :) you can support the development of the framework (and my adiction to cafeine) here, with [paypal](https://paypal.me/enyu20?country.x=CL&locale.x=es_XC)